ttyangf/cmake/Help/release/dev/FindXalanC.rst

 FindXalanC
 ----------

-* A new module to find the Apache Xalan-C++ XSL transform processing library.
+* A :module:`FindXalanC` module was introduced to find the Apache Xalan-C++ XSL transform processing library.